garden-io/garden/docs/guides/running-service-in-local-mode.md

 ### Reachability of the underlying workloads

-The best matching use-case for _local mode_ is to locally run an "isolated" application, i.e. an application that does not make any calls to other resources in the k8s cluster (i.e. databases or other applications).
+The best matching use-case for _local mode_ is to locally run an "isolated" application, i.e. an application that does not make any calls to other resources in the kubernetes cluster (i.e. databases or other applications).

-If your application makes HTTP calls to some other k8s resources using k8s DNS names, then such calls will fail because the local DNS configuration is not aware about any DNS names configured in the k8s cluster.
+If your application makes HTTP calls to some other kubernetes resources using kubernetes DNS names, then such calls will fail because the local DNS configuration is not aware about any DNS names configured in the kubernetes cluster.

 A concrete example can be found in the [`local-mode project`](../../examples/local-mode).